dana-tal/factory/docs/ReadMe.txt

       Assigned Steve Carter as manager of Marketing Assigned Kyle Anderson as manager of Development

-5) For verification you can :
+6) For verification you can :
      - Make sure departments collection exist, and managerId field is not null
      - Make sure  employees collection exist , and there are 5 employees for each department
      - Make sure shifts collection exits, and there are 10 shifts
+     - Make sure employeeShifts collection exists, each employee has about 4 shifts